 If the parking permit is lost or damaged beyond use, the owner of the vehicle is responsible for purchasing a new permit from the Facility Maintenance building.
 The charge for a new permit can be waived if the owner of the vehicle brings the damaged parking permit with him or her at the time of obtaining a new one.

-If a vehicle is sold or a new licence plate is obtained, the owner must notify Campus Security.
+If a vehicle is sold or a new licence plate is obtained, the owner must notify Campus Safety.
 This has to be done within 48 hours.

 The use of a motor vehicle on the university campus is a privilege and not a right.
 This privilege may be suspended at any time, at the discretion of Burman University administration, because of scholastic or citizenship probation, or because of parking or driving citations.